gnosis/dex-docs/docs/tutorial-integrations.md

 ### Write the Script

-Now we are ready to build our liquidity provision bot that mirriors exchange rates from synthetix platform (including fees) and places orders in Gnosis Protocol whenever the price estimation services suggests there might be an overlaping order.
+Now we are ready to build our liquidity provision bot that mirriors exchange rates from Synthetix protocol (including fees) and places orders on Gnosis Protocol whenever the price estimation service suggests there might be an overlaping order.

-For this we have written the script [scripts/synthetix.js](scripts/synthetix.js) which essentaially performs the following sequence of operations:
+For this we have written the script [scripts/synthetix.js](scripts/synthetix.js) which essentially performs the following sequence of operations:

-- Instantiate a synthetix and batchExchange for the desired network
+- Instantiate a Synthetix and batchExchange for the desired network
 - Fetch relevant token infomation for `sUSD` and `sETH`
-- Fetch the exchange rate `sUSD`<->`sETH` from their on chain oracle along with the network fees for trading these tokens
+- Fetch the exchange rate `sUSD`<->`sETH` from their on-chain oracle along with the network fees for trading these tokens
-- Compare the buy and sell `sETH` for `sUSD` prices with thier counter parts on Gnosis Protocol
+- Compare the buy and sell `sETH` for `sUSD` prices with their counterparts on Gnosis Protocol
-- If the price comparisons suggest there is likely trade on and the "bot" has sufficient balance, place order(s) on BatchExchange valid for a single batch.
+- If the price comparisons suggest there is a likely trade available and the "bot" has sufficient balance, place order(s) on BatchExchange valid for a single batch

 All of these facts are documented in the script's logs.
-To test this, run
+To test this, run:

 ```sh
 npx truffle exec scripts/synthetix.js --network rinkeby
 ```

-Given that there is often no orders between these tokens on rinkeby, you should see the following logs:
+Given that there are often no orders between these tokens on Rinkeby testnet, you should see the following logs:

 ```
 Using network 'rinkeby'.